 Asylum seekers who pass through a second country on their way to the United States will be denied unless they apply for protection in another country first.
 This means migrants traveling to the U.S from Central America have to apply for asylum with at least one country they pass through on their journey.
 If the asylum claim made in another country is denied, they can petition for asylum at a U.S. port of entry.

 Do you have more questions about U.S immigration policy or petitioning for a green card?
-Then call The Sekou Clarke Law Group at (407) 269-8774 to request your free consultation.
+Then call The Sekou Clarke Law Group at (407) 269-8774 to request your consultation.
 Our immigration attorneys in Orlando are ready to help!